A halo model approach for mock catalogs of time-variable strong gravitational lenses: Create a mock catalog of time-variable strong lenses

 We next discuss properties of lens objects causing these highly magnified systems.
 Such discussions have recently been advanced primarily in the context of gravitationally lensed gravitational waves.
 There is still disagreement in the literature as to which lens populations are most important.
 For instance, \cite{2008MNRAS.386.1845H} and \cite{2018MNRAS.475.3823S} concluded that galaxy clusters are the most important lens population using ray tracing results from cosmological $N$-body simulations.
 Meanwhile, \cite{2020MNRAS.495.3727R} showed that massive galaxies are the most important lens population by performing a similar test using cosmological hydrodynamical simulations.

 The lens mass distributions of these highly magnified systems in our fiducial mock catalogs are displayed in Fig.~\ref{fig: highly_magnified_events_qso}.
 For lensed QSOs, we find that while highly magnified systems are often triggered by massive galaxies with $M\approx 10^{12-13}\Ms$, they are also frequently caused by subhalos, such as member galaxies in the outskirts of galaxy groups and clusters with $M\approx 10^{14-15}\Ms$.
 This is due to the additional magnification effect from environmental convergence within massive groups or clusters.
 This indicates that, although typical lenses of highly magnified systems are galaxy-scale lenses, galaxies in the outskirts of galaxy groups and clusters also contribute significantly.
+The distinct contributions of central galaxies in galaxy-scale halos and satellite galaxies in the outskirt of cluster-scale halos, in combination with the fact that magnifications of satellite galaxies are boosted due to the environmental convergence and shear, can presumably explain the two peaks of distributions of $M_{\mathrm{hh}}$ in Fig.~\ref{fig: highly_magnified_events_qso}.
 However, we also find that the lensing probability of massive galaxies with $M\approx 10^{12-13}~\Ms$ tends to be slightly more dominant when the magnification criterion is increased from 3 to 10.
 For lensed SNe, the results are similar to those for lensed QSOs, but there is a stronger tendency for highly magnified systems to be caused by massive galaxies because of the stronger effect of the magnification bias.
+We note that, as also shown in Fig.~\ref{fig: highly_magnified_events_qso}, lens mass distributions for multiple image systems have one prominent peak at $M\approx 10^{12}\Ms$, suggesting that lensing galaxies of multiply imaged QSOs and SNe are typically isolated massive galaxies in galaxy-scale halos.

 The reason why we do not see as much difference in the amount of highly magnified systems in the fiducial Salpeter IMF and Chabrier IMF case as we do in the lensed mock catalogs can be explained as follows.
 While it is the mass and surface density inside and near the Einstein radius that is important for the multiple-image lenses, mass distributions at the outer radii become important when predicting (moderately) high-magnification lenses, especially in the single-image case.
 In this case, the interior mass is no longer dominated by stellar components, and the difference in the IMF becomes unimportant.
 In fact, the difference in the number of lenses with $\mu>3$ between the fiducial Salpeter IMF and the Chabrier IMF cases comes almost entirely from the difference in the number of highly magnified multiple-image lenses.